Joseph II, Holy Roman Emperor: Patron of the arts

 Like many of the "enlightened despots" of his time, Joseph was a lover and patron of the arts and is remembered as such.
 He was known as the "Musical King" and steered Austrian high culture towards a more Germanic orientation.
 He commissioned the German-language opera Die Entführung aus dem Serail from Mozart.
 The young Ludwig van Beethoven was commissioned to write a funeral cantata for him, but it was not performed because of its technical difficulty.

 Joseph is prominently featured in Peter Shaffer's play Amadeus and the movie based upon it.
-In the film version, he is portrayed by actor Jeffrey Jones as a well-meaning but somewhat befuddled monarch of limited but enthusiastic musical skill, easily manipulated by Salieri; however, Shaffer has made it clear his play is fiction in many respects and not intended to portray historical reality.
+In the film version, he is portrayed by actor Jeffrey Jones as a well-meaning but somewhat befuddled monarch of limited but enthusiastic musical skill, easily manipulated by Antonio Salieri; however, Shaffer has made it clear his play is fiction in many respects and not intended to portray historical reality.
 Joseph was portrayed by Danny Huston in the 2006 film Marie Antoinette.

-Joseph also converted Vienna's defensive glacis into public park.
-The medieval walls defending Vienna's historic center were surrounded by a ditch and glacis about 500m wide, which were kept clear of vegetation and buildings for defensive purposes.
-Under Joseph the ditch was filled and carriage drives and walkways were built through the glacis, and the area planted with ornamental trees and provided with lanterns and benches.
-This green public space persisted until the second half of the 19th century, when the Ringstrasse and its associated buildings were built there.
+His reign saw the flourishing of Viennese classical music and the development of public concerts and performances, moving the arts beyond the exclusive domain of the aristocracy.
+Joseph II’s policies fostered a vibrant cultural scene in Vienna, helping the city become one of Europe’s leading centers of music, theatre, and intellectual life during the late 18th century.
+A series of measures taken by Emperor Joseph II demonstrate his concern for the people.
+In 1766, for example, he opened the Prater to the Viennese population, and innkeepers and coffeehouse owners subsequently settled there.
+From 1774 onwards, the gate that had blocked the entrance to this former Habsburg hunting ground at night was removed, making the Prater accessible even after dark.
+In a similar vein, Joseph II also opened the imperial Augarten park to the public.
+At the entrance to this area, there is an inscription that is very indicative of his intentions: “A place of enjoyment dedicated to all people by your admirer.”

+Coat of arms

+Titles

+The full titulature of Joseph after he inherited the thrones of the Holy Roman Empire and the vast realms of Central and Eastern Europe from his mother Maria Theresa was as follows: